Most people thought it was gone for good.

 What Went Wrong with A314

-A314 was created by Michael Harris, a brilliant formulator and a kind human being.
+He was eccentric and brilliant.
 Cambridge-educated and obsessively precise, Michael never chased hype.
-He focused on signal, presence, and quality.
+He was relentless.
+He focused on thoughtful experimentation and quality of materials.
+He created formulas optimized for signal, presence, and quality.

 Why I Brought It Back